 Hang Paintings of Waterscapes

 You can hang paintings of waterscapes, but should avoid paintings of a stormy or rough sea.
 Paintings or pictures of a meandering stream or a moderate waterfall are the best choices.
 If you select a painting of a boat or ship, it should always be sailing into the room and never away from the room, a door or window.
 The ship represents opportunities and wealth, so you want it flowing toward you.

 13. Activate South Sector Fire Element

 The south sector element is fire.
 You can include the fire element in your room design.
 Include wood objects, since the wood element fuels the fire element.

 - Wood furniture and décor objects

-- Items in red, pink, orange, and green colors
+- Art objects in red, pink, orange, and green colors

-The east and southeast element is wood.
-You can also add earth elements, since it feeds wood.
+The east sector and southeast sector have the same element.
+This element is wood.
+You can also add water elements since it feeds wood.
 Examples include: